Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Keeps license costs low
 - Is the preferred method from a data protection perspective

-The code is downloaded by the Outlook client and executed locally, in the security context of the mailbox.
+The add-in code is downloaded by the Outlook client and executed locally, in the security context of the mailbox.
 There are no middleware or proxy servers involved.
 Data is only transferred between your Outlook client, your authentication systems (Entra ID for Exchange Online) and your mailbox servers.

 ## 4.1.
 Usage<!-- omit in toc -->
 From an end user perspective, basically nothing needs to be done or configured: When writing a new email, answering an email, or creating a new appointment, the add-in automatically adds the corresponding default signature.